kubernetes/website/docs/user-guide/managing-deployments.md

 ### kubectl apply

-The most disciplined way to update resources is [`kubectl apply`](/docs/user-guide/kubectl/kubectl_apply/).
-If you maintain a set of configuration files in source control, where they can be maintained and versioned along with the code for the resources they configure.
-Then, when you're ready to push configuration changes to the cluster, you can run `kubectl apply`.
+It is suggested to maintain a set of configuration files in source control (see [configuration as code](http://martinfowler.com/bliki/InfrastructureAsCode.html)), so that they can be maintained and versioned along with the code for the resources they configure.
+Then, you can use [`kubectl apply`](/docs/user-guide/kubectl/kubectl_apply/) to push your configuration changes to the cluster.

 This command will compare the version of the configuration that you're pushing with the previous version and apply the changes you've made, without overwriting any automated changes to properties you haven't specified.